Microsoft-Web/DEMO-GeekQuiz-Web-API-backend/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo you should have:
+By completing this demo you:

 1. Created a new TriviaController.
-1. Built the Get method which returns async Task<TriviaQuestion> using QuestionsService.
+1. Implemented the Get method which returns async Task<TriviaQuestion> using QuestionsService.
-1. Built the Post method which accepts a TriviaAnswer using AnswersService.
+1. Implemented the Post method which accepts a TriviaAnswer using AnswersService.
-1. Set breakpoints on the Get and Post methods, ran the application, and stepped the methods.
+1. Set breakpoints on the Get and Post methods, ran the application, and walked through the methods' implementation.

 ---